ideav/Ideav/README.md

 #### Deployment
 1. Create a MySQL db along with one table, using the script named `sber.sql`
+2. Grant access to a MySQL user and put the credentials into `/include/connection.php`
-2. Copy the rest of the files into you server http root folder and configure your PHP
+3. Copy the rest of the files into you server http root folder and configure your PHP
    - I use Apache, so there are `.htaccess` files to secure the folders and redirect the calls
    - In case you don't use Apache, make sure you got this done:
      - Secure the folders `include`, `logs`, `templates` to restrict access from outside
      - Rout all 404 to `index.php` to support friendly URLs
-3. Go to `yourhost`/`sber` and you'll be logged in as guest user though with admin's rights
+4. Go to `yourhost`/`sber` and you'll be logged in as guest user though with admin's rights

 #### How could you index half-billion of data by every fields out of 50+?